camunda/camunda-docs-manual/content/reference/bpmn20/tasks/script-task.md

 <div class="alert alert-warning">
   <strong>Result variables and multi-instance</strong>
   <p>
     Note that when you use <code>camunda:resultVariable</code> in a multi-instance construct, for example in a multi-instance subprocess, the result variable is overwritten every time the task completes, which may appear as random behavior.
-See <a href="ref:#custom-extensions-camunda-extension-attributes-camundaresultvariable">camunda:resultVariable</a> for details.
+See <a href="{{< relref "reference/bpmn20/custom-extensions/extension-attributes.md#camunda-resultvariable" >}}">camunda:resultVariable</a> for details.
   </p>
 </div>